Updated: Jul 6

 Our society (especially through media) labels low-income people of color as criminals.
 I disagree and believe that the public tends to put blame on individuals, rather than seeing that people committing ‘crimes’ are products of a broken system.
 I believe that this broken oppressive system wants to keep this population as a negative target because profits are made and power is maintained.

 I have always known that my purpose in life is to work with these populations, because they are the most in need.
 I believe that it is important to tell the stories of the past and talk about intergenerational trauma and institutional racism to build resiliency.
 Silence inhibits healing.
 Telling these stories does not have to be only through speech.
 Metaphors and the arts are helpful in addressing intergenerational trauma, because trauma is often stored in the body and not the consciousness.
 People can connect with each other in groups by feeling similar body states.

+I am currently providing virtual therapy and am based in Oakland, California.
 Click here to contact me and schedule a 20-minute consultation.

 Find me on Instagram: @rosinamft